 As of now you can create an assistant through the OpenAI playground or via their api.
 Here are the steps to create an assistant.

-1. Use the instructions parameter to guide the personality of the Assistant and define it’s goals.
-Instructions are similar to system messages in the Chat Completions API.
+parameter to guide the personality of the Assistant and define it’s goals.
+Instructions are similar to system messages in the Chat Completions API. - Use the

-2. Use the tools parameter to give the Assistant access to up to 128 tools.
-You can give it access to OpenAI-hosted tools like code_interpreter and retrieval, or call a third-party tools via a function calling.
+parameter to give the Assistant access to up to 128 tools.
+You can give it access to OpenAI-hosted tools likecode_interpreter

 AI Assistant Example